 Day 1: Arrival at the airport – Cusco City Tour

-We'll set off from your hotel at 7:30 am and travel to the Sacred Valley of the Incas.
-You will spend the day visiting Mirador Taray, Pisac ruins, Pisac market, Moray, Salineras of Maras, and the impressive site of Ollantaytambo before returning to your hotel around 6:00 pm.
+We'll set off from your hotel at 7:00 am and travel to the Sacred Valley of the Incas.
+You will spend the day visiting the Alpaca farm, Mirador Taray, Pisac ruins, Pisac market, Moray, Salineras of Maras, and the impressive site of Ollantaytambo before returning to your hotel around 6:00 pm.

 Begin your Salkantay Trail with an early 4:30 am pickup and a drive to the trailhead.
-Enjoy your first breakfast in the mountains and hike for 6 hours to the campsite at Salkantaypampa (3,900 m /12,795 ft).
+Enjoy your first breakfast in the mountains and hike for 6 hours to Salka Glamp Campsite (3,900 m /12,795 ft).
 Reach the stunning Humantay Lake on the way (4,200 m / 13,779 ft).

 Day 4: Salkantay Basecamp - Wayracmachay – Collpapampa (18km, 9hrs)

-Wake up in your tent with a cup of coffee and conquer the most challenging day: the 2-hour hike to Salkantay Pass (4,630 m - 15,190 ft).
-Once you reach the top, you will have time to admire the snow peak's fantastic vistas.
-Next is a 5-hour downhill until the second campsite located in Collpapampa Village (2,770 m - 9,087 ft).
+Wake up in your glamping tent with a cup of coffee and conquer the most challenging day: the 2-hour hike to Salkantay Pass (4,630 m - 15,190 ft).
+Once you reach the top, you'll have time to admire the fantastic vistas of the snow peak.
+Next is a 5-hour downhill to the second campsite, located in Collpapampa Village (2,770 m - 9,087 ft).
+We spend the night in our Rustic Andean Huts.

 Day 5: Collpapampa – Lucmabamba – Llactapata (16km, 8hrs)